 Have a look at our computing facilities for Translation and Interpreting students

 The MATLT has been selected by the European Commission as one of the members of its European Master's in Translation network.
 This network, launched in September 2009, has 54 members throughout Europe.

 Staff in Languages, Translation and Communication at Swansea University have a variety of specializations ranging from modernist literature to legal language, and from interpreting to machine translation.
 Our staff also offer Business/Professional communication, Media practice and PR.
 A clearly structured programme of dedicated modules gives you proficiency in foreign languages and specific translation skills.
 Also included in the programme are options in which you can develop additional competence according to your own interests.

-Now in its second of three years of operation, OPTIMALE (Optimising Professional Translator Training in a Multilingual Europe) is an Erasmus Academic Network involving 70 partners from 32 different European countries (see weblink), funded by an EU grant of over 1million Euros.
-It is building on and feeding into the work being undertaken by the European Masters in Translation (EMT) Network, of which the MA in Translation with Language Technology is also a founder member.
+OPTIMALE (Optimising Professional Translator Training in a Multilingual Europe) was an Erasmus Academic Network involving 70 partners from 32 different European countries (including 27 within the EU).
+Funded by an EU grant of over 1million Euros, the project ran over three years to June 2013 and monitored the changing nature of the translation professions in the age of the internet, social networks and increasing automation.
+Its work has fed into the ongoing development of the European Masters in Translation (EMT) Network.
 The overall aims of both projects are to enhance the quality of translator training throughout Europe, and to increase the status and visibility of the translation professions.